anet-be/mlua/proposal.md

    - Done: ydb.set(glvn, sub1, sub2, ..., value) to become equivalent to ydb.set(glvn, {sub1, sub2, ...}, value) for the sake of consistency with get() and node()
 8.
 9. Done: make `pairs()` work as expected
+   - Also made iterator node._subscripts() work differently than key.subscripts().
+The old one started at the current subscript and produced *sibling* subscripts at the same level until the end of the collation.
+The new one iterates all *child* subscripts of the specified node.
+I'm not sure whether the old one was intended or a bug, but the new one makes much more sense to me: to iterate over a whole node's children.

 10. Skip: making nodes act like specific integer-indexed Lua list-type tables because it would generate inefficient db code; also unlikely to be used:

    - Considered making ipairs() work using `__index()` from Lua 5.2 but later Lua versions implement `ipairs()` by invoking `__index()`.
 So that would require making node index by an *integer* to act differently than indexing a node by a *string* as follows: